 - 1. PGY1 residents official Pharmacy transcript documenting completion of curriculum and degree awarded. - PGY2 resident copy/photo/scanned PDF of signed PGY1 certificate OR official letter (on institutional letterhead) from the resident's PGY1 RPD documenting completion and that certificate was awarded with RPDs signature.

-Failure to provide the above documentation will result in dismissal from the program.
+Failure to provide the above documentation within 7 days of the start of the UW Medicine residencyh will result in dismissal from the program.

 Residency Employment and Licensure Requirements